 Step 3: Custom video and audio settings

 If necessary, you can click ‘Settings’ button and go to ‘Profiles Settings’ panel to modify video and audio settings like video encoder, resolution, video bit rate, frame rate, aspect ratio, audio encoder, sample rate, audio bit rate, and audio channels.
+3D settings are also available.

 Sony PXW-Z100 4K XAVC video to FCP and DaVinci Resolve